-The addition of more speeds and larger rear cogs has resulted in gear ratios adapted for a wide variety of terrains with 28, 30, and 32T being the new norm.
+Adding more speeds and larger rear cogs has resulted in gear ratios adapted for a wide variety of terrains, with 28, 30, and 32T being the new norm.
 Even larger rear cassettes used with 1x systems are becoming more prevalent.

 10-speed cassettes were introduced to the market in 2004.
 They had their time in the limelight until 2012 when 11-speed bumped them to the second step on the podium.